Georgia Air National Guard: History

-On 10 July 1958, the 158th Fighter-Interceptor Squadron at Travis Field (formerly Chatam AFB), Pooler, was authorized to expand to a group level, and the 165th Fighter-Interceptor Group was established by the National Guard Bureau.
+On 10 July 1958, the 158th Fighter-Interceptor Squadron at Travis Field (formerly Chatham AFB), Pooler, was authorized to expand to a group level, and the 165th Fighter-Interceptor Group was established by the National Guard Bureau.
 The 158th FIS becoming the group's flying squadron.
 In 1962, the 165th began operating C-97F Stratofreighters, and has remained an airlift squadron ever since.
 Today, the 165th Airlift Wing flies the C-130H Hercules.

 On 1 April 1996, the 116th Fighter Wing was moved from Marietta to Robins Air Force Base, near Warner-Robins in central Georgia.
 The 116th became a B-1B Lancer Bomb Wing.
 However, in order to save money, in 2002 the USAF agreed to reduce its fleet of B-1Bs from 92 to 60 aircraft.
 The 116th Bomb Wing, having older aircraft was ordered to send its aircraft to "active storage" which meant that they could be quickly returned to service should circumstances dictate.
 Its first B-1B was flown to AMARC storage at Davis-Monthan AFB, Arizona on 20 August.
 The 116th was re-designated as the 116th Air Control Wing.
 The 116th ACW was a blend of active-duty and national guard Airmen into a single unit.
 The 116th ACW was equipped with the new E-8C Joint STARS airborne battle management aircraft.
 Its mission is command and control, intelligence, surveillance and reconnaissance.
 Its primary mission is to provide theater ground and air commanders with ground surveillance to support attack operations and targeting that contributes to the delay, disruption and destruction of enemy forces.
 The E-8C evolved from Army and Air Force programs to develop, detect, locate and attack enemy armor at ranges beyond the forward area of troops.

 Starting in 2001, elements of every Air National Guard unit in Georgia were activated in support of the Global War on Terror.
 Flight crews, aircraft maintenance personnel, communications technicians, air controllers, intelligence analysts and air security personnel deployed to Iraq, Afghanistan, Qatar, Uzbekistan and other locations throughout the Southwest Asia.

 In 2014, Andrea Lewis became Georgia Air National Guard's first African American female pilot.